 This project consisted of the installation of 10,500 feet of thirty-six inch welded steel pipeline.
 There were several items which made this project interesting and difficult.
 First, we had to cross the Logan River at three different locations which needed extensive bypass pumping and stream alteration techniques.
 Second, we had a number of areas of solid rock which required blasting and rock removal in the narrow area at the edge of the highway and next to the existing waterline.
 Third we had an extremely narrow work area in the public right-of-way next to the highway, through a steep hillside adjacent to the river, and behind the existing power plant buildings.
 Finally, we had an extensive traffic control plan which required the busy highway to be reduced to one lane with pilot cars to direct traffic around our work area.

 $4.6 Million- Completed in 2019

-This CMGC project was to construct a spring water delivery system around the perimeter of Mantua reservoir to replace the existing pipeline under the reservoir.
+This CMGC project was to construct a spring water delivery system around the perimeter of the Mantua reservoir to replace the existing pipeline under the reservoir.
 14,400-ft of 24” and 30” gravity water mains were installed at depths up to 20’ with at-surface groundwater which required an extensive dewatering system.
 1200-ft of directionally drilled 18” – 24” HPDE gravity water mains were also installed under the Box Elder creek and the boat ramp areas.

 The project also included a critical connection to the city’s main spring water supply and abandonment of the existing piping under the dam.
 Most of the work was done in wetland areas in narrow easements.
-Also part of this project was construction of a new spring collection wet-well and pump station.
+Also part of this project was the construction of a new spring collection wet-well and pump station.